kurator-org/kurator-web/README.md

     git clone https://github.com/kurator-org/kurator-akka.git

-Clone prerequisites for ffdq and dq reports:
+Clone prerequisites for ffdq and dq reports (optional, only if you want to do development with them):

     git clone https://github.com/kurator-org/ffdq-api.git
     git clone https://github.com/kurator-org/kurator-ffdq.git

-and the event_date_qc and geo_ref_qc projects:
+and the event_date_qc and geo_ref_qc projects (optional, only if you want to do development with them):

     git clone https://github.com/FilteredPush/event_date_qc.git
     git clone https://github.com/FilteredPush/geo_ref_qc.git